YannKurzo/calculator/README.md

 - Some basic constants
 - Saving results in temporary variables
 - Use the help command to get a list of available commands
-- Calculation using double type or mpfr library (see config.h file)
+- The program can be configured with using double type or mpfr library for calculation (see config.h file)
-- When using mpfr library, it is possible to define the precision (the number of bits of the mantissa).
-It is useful not only for high precision, but also for checking how the coding of the floating point numbers work.
+- By using the mpfr library, the user can defined the precision of the floating point numbers (number of bits in the mantissa).
 - Check entered string (function parameters, operation without operators, bracket problems, ...) (not perfect)
 - History of commands accessible with keyboard arrows (compatible with Windows and Posix systems)